6th application round of business cost support ended on 31 May at 4.15 pm

 In the case of foundations, the application should be sent as a paper application if the authorization rights are not already defined.

-The State Treasury does not charge additional fees or service charges for calls to 0295 numbers.
-Operators charge a standard mobile/service network fee for calls.
+The State Treasury does not charge for calls made to numbers starting with the sequence 0295.
+Operators will charge standard mobile / local network rates for these calls.